Based on your self-review, Jyre has created this head summarising how your strengths map into the 9 Leader types.

 "Professionals are known for their commitment to mastery of their chosen subjects and their determination to deliver on whatever personal commitments they make.
 They work with great energy, drive and focus in the service of others."

-It will take less than 5 minutes and give you to the next level of fluency in Jyre: of Flow and Grounded character, Task and People intelligences, and how your distinctive pattern of strengths maps into your leadership contribution.
+It will take less than 5 minutes and give you to the next level of fluency in Gyre: of Flow and Grounded character, Task and People intelligences, and how your distinctive pattern of strengths maps into your leadership contribution.

-Jyre is about insight and action.
+Gyre is about insight and action.

-So far your journey with Jyre has focused on building your insight.
+So far your journey with Gyre has focused on building your insight.
 You will be most successful in your development if you start from the position of knowing yourself really well.
 Your self-review and this Solo report are the first steps to this.

 The next step is to find out how others see you.